 - Device integration: With device integration, different devices are connected so they can communicate, interact, and interoperate to support business needs and drive productivity.

-In summary, by integrating applications, data, processes, and devices, business leaders can leverage real-time data and processes from across the organisation to make informed decisions.
+In summary, by integrating applications, data, processes, and devices, business leaders can leverage real-time data and processes from across the organization to make informed decisions.
 With no need to aggregate and update systems manually, people will be more productive, using real-time data on demand to work more efficiently.
 Customer experiences are also enriched with faster, more satisfying interactions.

 Best practices in enterprise integration

-- Establish an integration centre of excellence (ICoE).
+- Establish an integration center of excellence (ICoE).
 Assign a C-suite sponsor and build a cross-department team dedicated to applying best practices and standards.
-This will optimise scarce IT resources by combining integration skills, resources, and processes into one dedicated team of subject matter experts.
+This will optimize scarce IT resources by combining integration skills, resources, and processes into one dedicated team of subject matter experts.
 These experts should be drawn from various disciplines including compliance and security – as well as lines of business – that oversee applications and data directly impacted by the integration.

-By disseminating knowledge and standardised processes across the enterprise, an ICoE can mitigate unnecessary duplication of projects, boosting speed, efficiency, and effectiveness.
+By disseminating knowledge and standardized processes across the enterprise, an ICoE can mitigate unnecessary duplication of projects, boosting speed, efficiency, and effectiveness.
 This allows companies to more easily integrate processes, data, and applications in a coherent, scalable, and cost-effective manner.

-With an ICoE, organisations can expect:
+With an ICoE, organizations can expect: